What are rights?

 All people have rights.
 A right allows you to have or do something.

-Rights of People with Disability
+Rights of People living with Disability

-People with disability have all of the same universal human rights as people living without disability.
+People living with disability have all of the same universal human rights as people living without disability.
 To understand many of the broad human rights that apply to all people, it can be helpful to understand the Universal Declaration of Human Rights which is the international standard of human rights.

 Universal Declaration of Human Rights